Video Analysis

 Pixel Divergence

 Divergence measures how much the optical flow vectors radiate out from or converge into a region.
 In other words, local expansion or compression of pixel motion.
-Large positive values indicate spreading motion, while negative would indicate collapsing motion.
+Increasing values indicate spreading motion, while declining values indicate collapsing motion.
 The divergence values support a horizontal field that declines vertically.
-Divergence maps do not align precisely with the actual star distortion, appearing larger, shifted, and mismatched.
-That discrepancy is expected if the optical field affecting light is nonlinear or involves localized lensing, refraction, or gravitational-like warping.
-Pixel divergence shows invisible forces at work; areas around the drone or star are distorting motion even when the visible object doesn’t match that disturbance directly.
-This data strongly supports the presence of a dynamic, fluctuating energy field that influences the environment beyond the visible object and produces nonlinear and oscillating divergence patterns.
-This also correlates with observed pixel drift and entropy shifts.The data has bursts of strong divergence, followed by suppressed periods, a behavior consistent with gravitational or inertial field modulation, not conventional jet or rotor propulsion.It supports the notion of a non-visual force field altering pixel movement patterns.
-Or it's evidence of standard computer vision metrics starting to break down in the presence of extreme velocity, relativistic effects, or sensor interference.
-Either way, it's a gravitic propulsion drone, so does it truly matter?
-Honestly, how much more proof do you need?
+Pixel divergence shows invisible forces at work, revealing that areas around the drone are rapidly distorting.
+This data strongly supports the presence of a dynamic, fluctuating energy field that influences the environment beyond the drone and produces nonlinear and oscillating divergence patterns.The data features bursts of strong divergence, followed by suppressed periods, a behavior consistent with gravitational field modulation, not conventional jet or rotor propulsion.It supports the notion of a non-visual field altering pixel movement patterns.
+Or, it's evidence of standard computer vision metrics failing in the presence of extreme velocity, relativistic effects, or sensor interference.
+Either way, it's distortion caused by a wingless and propellerless light-manipulating drone as it passes overhead, so does the precise reasoning truly change any of the fundamentals?

 Pixel Speed Grid Comparison